betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 based on meeting size and plan features.
 In response to the COVID-19 pandemic situation, some vendors are offering discounts on their plans for a year-long purchase.
-In addition, most vendors offer *enterprise* level accounts designed for large organizations with many users each of which may require their own *host account*.
+In addition, most vendors offer *enterprise* level accounts designed for large organizations with many users, each of which may require their own *host account*.

 ### <a name='size-limits'>Size Limts</a>

 The *maximum meeting size* is the maximum number of *participants* in a meeting.
-A number of vendors draw a distinction between a *meeting*, which typically requires participants to *interact* (e.g. speak, exchange chat messages, share content, etc.) and other modalities of video telecommunications such as a *webinar* where the majority of people are mere *attendees* who just need to hear and view content.
+A number of vendors draw a distinction between a *meeting*, which typically requires participants to *interact* (e.g., speak, exchange chat messages, share content, etc.) and other modalities of video telecommunications such as a *webinar* where the majority of people are mere *attendees* who just need to hear and view content.
-Some products offer two different limits; one on interactive *participants* and another on listen/view-only *attendees*.
+Some products offer two different limits: one on interactive *participants* and another on listen/view-only *attendees*.

 For *enterprise* products, the maximum meeting size may also depend on how your